Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 When changing which of the stacks pages is currently shown, regardless of how that selection was triggered, an animation transitioning from one page to the other plays.
 Similar to `Revealer`, we can influence the type and speed of animation in multiple ways:

-+ `Stack::set_transition_duration` governs how long the animation will take, thus influencing its speed
++ `set_transition_duration!` choose how long the animation will take to complete
-+ `Stack::set_interpolate_size`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child gradually.
++ `set_interpolate_size!`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child gradually.
 If set to `false`, this size change happens instantly
-+ `Stack::set_animation_type` governs the type of animation
++ `set_animation_type!` governs the type of animation, which is one of the enum values of `StackTransitionType`.

-Mousetrap provides a large number of different animation, which are represented by the enum \a{StackTransitionType}.
-These include cross-fading, sliding, and rotating between pages.
-For a full list of animation types, see the \link mousetrap::StackTransitionType corresponding documentation page\endlink, as `Stack` offers an even larger selection of animations than `Revealer`.
+If we want all of the stacks children to allocate the same size, we can set `set_is_vertically_homogeneous!` and `set_is_horizonally_homogeneous!` to `true`, in which case the stack will assume the height or widget of its largest child, respectively.

 ---